Sung-Huan/ANNOgesic/docs/source/tutorial.rst

     $ Transfering to target fasta
       Please use the new fasta file to remapping again.

-Since the data (``ANNOgesic/output/updated_references/fasta_files``) that we generated is not real, we can ignore the information now.
-However, if the new fasta file is the real query one, you have to remap again in order to get the correct alignment and coverage files.
+Since the data (``ANNOgesic/output/updated_references/fasta_files``) that we generated is only a dummy data, we can ignore the information now.
+Otherwise, you have to re-map again in order to get the correct alignment and coverage files.

 Now we can check the results.